-The CRA Center future land use designation allows a full range of commercial, residential and institutional uses within walking distance of many residences.
+The CRA Center future land use designation allows a full range of commercial, residential and institutional uses within walking distance of many residents.
+The CRA Neighborhood allows a mix of dwelling types.
 The amendment discourages the proliferation of urban sprawl.